 If you pull a muscle in your lower back you may experience a range of symptoms from a dull, nagging ache, to debilitating pain, including:

-- Lower back pain that persists for up to 14 days.
+- Acute Lower back pain that persists for up to 6 weeks.

-- Lower back pain that is usually localized, but that may radiate into your buttocks.
+- Lower back pain that is usually localized, that may radiate into your buttocks, but usually does NOT radiate into your legs.

 - Lower back may be tender to the touch.